One of the most common causes of blindness worldwide

 The pressure can be treated with medication (eye drops), laser or surgery.
 Your ophthalmologist will discuss the available treatment options and other considerations such as your overall health, risk factors and any pre-existing conditions.

 Glaucoma requires ongoing management and care.
 Your ophthalmologist will develop a treatment plan that is tailored to your unique needs, and your plan will be monitored and adapted over time.
-Monitoring usually involves visual field tests (to check the peripheral vision) and imaging of the retina and optic nerve with OCT scanning
+Monitoring usually involves:

 The greatest risk factor is a family history, and the more relatives affected the higher the risk.
 There are no specific lifestyle changes, but it is recommended to ensure good cardiovascular health and diet, and not smoking.